 A baccalaureate social work graduate must work in the field for three years before applying to take the exam (and wear the title of LSW).
 The duties must be social work related.
 During this this period, the prospective social worker must be supervised by an LSW, an LCSW, or other approved individual.
 The supervisor and supervisee should meet together for an hour per week.

 Eventually the supervisor will need to verify the experience, rate the applicant, and note the percentage of time spent working in different areas of service.
-She must be rated at least within the satisfactory range.
+The candidate must be rated at least within the satisfactory range.